Paying for Clinical Trials

 Patient care costs are those costs related to treating your cancer, whether you are in a trial or receiving standard treatment.
 These costs are often covered by health insurance.
-They include:
+These costs include

 Research costs are those related to taking part in the trial.
 Often these costs are not covered by health insurance, but they may be covered by the trial’s sponsor.
-Examples include:
+Examples of these costs include:

 When you take part in a trial, you may have extra doctor visits that you would not have with standard treatment.
-During these visits your doctor carefully watches for side effects and your safety in the study.
-These extra visits can add costs for transportation, housing, and child care.
+During these visits, your doctor carefully watches for side effects and your safety in the study.
+These extra visits can add costs for transportation, housing, food, and child care.